wp-plugins/photonic/trunk/readme.txt

 == Changelog ==

+= 1.40 =

+*	Added Zenfolio support for public photos.
+*	Fixed an issue with the shortcode generation for Instagram tags.
+*	Added the 'photonic_register_extensions' action hook for registering more extensions.
+*	Fixed some PHP notices that were showing up in debug mode when no options were set.
+*	Fixed an option to prevent SmugMug album thumbnails and titles from linking to the SmugMug page.

 = 1.36 =

 *	Rewrote the Picasa processor to be DOM-based instead of event-based.
-*	Added option to let users display the image title instead of the description.
+*	Added option to let users display the Picasa image title instead of the description.
 *	Fixed a problem with Flickr Collections that was causing nested collections to display repeatedly.
 *	Fixed a problem with Flickr Collections that was making the collections link to an invalid page.
 *	Picasa thumbnails in the popup now have the same dimensions as those in the main page.